Strickland State Forest is a special place and a living exhibition of exceptionally diverse forest habitats:

 Strickland State Forest is considered a unique ecotourism destination.
-For a relatively "compact" State Forest of just 5 square kilometres, Strickland State Forest contains an impressive variety of flora and fauna species, with 350 plants, 98 birds, 29 reptiles, 27 mammals, 20 amphibians and 4 fish species recorded to date.
+For a relatively 'compact' State forest of just five square kilometres, Strickland State Forest contains an impressive variety of flora and fauna species, with 350 plants, 98 birds, 29 reptiles, 27 mammals, 20 amphibians and 4 fish species recorded to date.

 Strickland State Forest is a gated forest and so is for day-use only.
 It is open from dawn to dusk.